 The hero, Raff Cody, fails to meet the threshold of identification with a hero; a reader does not get much emotive satisfaction in Raff’s journey from childhood to adulthood.
 Finishing the book is like finishing a newspaper article; i.e. a little interesting but not something you would tell a friend about.

 Raff is raised in a distantly related aristocratic Alabama family.
-The aristocratic family that he is a part of (a family that finances his education) is associated with a development company that plans to destroy a naturalist enclave called Nokobee reserve by building a residential/commercial community.
+The aristocratic family finances his education.
+The family is associated with a development company planning to exploit a naturalist enclave called Nokobee reserve by building a residential/commercial community.
 Raff, after graduating from Harvard, becomes the land developer’s corporate environmental attorney.
-He has a clandestine plan to preserve the Nokobee property.
-Nokobee is partially saved by incorporating the reserve into the new development.
-Raff becomes a successful environmental attorney with a slight stink of cooptation about him.

-This seems like a true story but it fails the test of hero success or hero tragedy.
-A reader does not feel either elated by a hero’s success nor downcast by hero’s failure.
-In a piece of fiction, one looks for heroic lessons in life, not life compromises.
+This seems like a true story but it fails to emote reader’s feelings of either hero success or hero tragedy.
+A reader feels neither elated by a hero’s success nor downcast by hero’s failure.
+In a piece of fiction, one looks for heroic lessons in life, not compromise.

-Time travels too fast and knowledge is too precious to put “Anthill” on one’s reading list.
+Time and knowledge is too precious to put “Anthill” very high on one’s reading list.